TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

     The command `composer req` is short for `composer require`.
 Both commands exactly do the same and are interchangeable.

-Search on packagist.org
+Search on Packagist
 ~~~~~~~~~~~~~~~~~~~~~~~

-`packagist.org <https://packagist.org>`__ provides a flexible and quick search.
-Often you can simply
+`Packagist <https://packagist.org>`__ provides a flexible and quick search.
+Often you can
 search for the known TYPO3 extension key or name of the extension, and you will most likely
 find the package you are looking for.